Old Stone Arch Bridge (Lewistown, Pennsylvania)

-The Old Stone Arch Bridge is a single-span stone arch bridge which crosses Jack's Creek in Derry Township, Mifflin County, Pennsylvania.
-Philip Diehl built the bridge in 1813 as part of the Harrisburg to Pittsburgh Turnpike; it is the oldest bridge of its type in central Pennsylvania.
+The Old Stone Arch Bridge is a single-span, stone, arch bridge that crosses Jack's Creek in Derry Township, Mifflin County, Pennsylvania.

+It is the oldest bridge of its type in central Pennsylvania.

+History and architectural features

+Philip Diehl built this bridge in 1813 as part of the Harrisburg to Pittsburgh Turnpike.
 The turnpike had been authorized in 1807, and the section from Harrisburg to Lewistown, on which the bridge lies, was completed in 1818.

 Lithographers Currier and Ives made prints of the bridge in 1850.

 The bridge was added to the National Register of Historic Places on April 18, 1979.